 So Many Buildings, So Little Design

 Architects only design about 65% of commercial buildings and 2% of houses in the U.S. The 65% includes all the building types -- hospitals, museums, universities -- that require Architects, both by law and by their complexity.
 The 2% of houses just contain all the rich people.
-The rest of the world's buildings are designed by engineers or builders.
-Nothing against those them, but you shouldn't ask an engineer or a carpenter to design a building any more than you should hire an Architect to size steel beams or hang a door.
+All the rest of the world's buildings are designed by builders, owners, or engineers.
+Nothing against them, but you shouldn't ask an engineer or a carpenter to design a building any more than you should hire an Architect to size steel beams or hang a door.

 Why Don't Architects Design More of Our Buildings?

-The easy answer it that Architects are too snotty to design strip malls and warehouses and tract houses.
-There's a lot of truth to this.
+The easy answer is that Architects are too snotty.
+And there's a lot of truth to that.
 My own website recently featured a reel of my work lovingly set to cello music.
 What's snottier than Bach for cello?
 But the real answer is money.

 Good Design is Not Commonplace

-The result of all of this is that expensive, specialized buildings get quality design and commonplace buildings don't.
-Sadly, as the word makes plain, commonplace buildings are the most common places.
+The result of all of this is that expensive and/or specialized buildings get quality design and commonplace buildings don't.
+And, as the word makes plain, commonplace buildings are the most common places.
 So, we have the least design where we spend the most time.
 Places like our homes and offices and restaurants and stores are often poorly designed and punish us in ways large and small.
 I saw this in action last week.